alokagimhari/Service-Booking/README.md

 🎯 Usage
-Open http://localhost:4200 in your browser Register/Login to access the platform
+Open http://localhost:4200 in your browser Register/log in to access the platform
 Browse services and book appointments
 Admins can manage services & users